perbaltzar/photoify/README.md

 * As a user I should be able to create an account.
 * As a user I should be able to login.
 * As a user I should be able to logout.
 * Change folder structure for picture, folder in assets or root folder and without pathway, only file name.
 * Preview in uploads.

-### CREATOR
+### CREATORx
 [Per Baltzar](https://github.com/perbaltzar)

 ### TESTERS